 Unfortunately, for a guest with a severe allergy, no amount of temperature control or sanitization can protect them from an allergen if it accidentally ends up in their meal - but there are always steps you can take to reduce this risk.

 In this lesson, Alastair McLeod explains what food allergens are, and how you can prevent cross-contamination in a commercial kitchen.

 What you'll learn in the Common food allergens lesson

 - Why it's important to understand and recognize common food allergens

 - How to reduce the risk of food allergens in the kitchen

-This course is aimed at any hospitality worker who comes into contact with food or customers.
+This online course is aimed at any hospitality worker who comes into contact with food or customers.